Updated: November 16, 2016

 Step 1: Login to a session in which you plan to run the query you will analyze with sys.dm_exec_query_profiles.
 To configure the query for profiling use SET STATISTICS PROFILE ON.
 Run your query in this same session.

---Configure query for profiling with sys.dm_exec_query_profiles SET STATISTICS PROFILE ON; GO --Next, run your query in this session
+--Configure query for profiling with sys.dm_exec_query_profiles SET STATISTICS PROFILE ON; GO --Or enable query profiling globally under SQL Server 2016 SP1 or above DBCC TRACEON (7412, -1); GO --Next, run your query in this session, or in any other session if query profiling has been enabled globally

 Step 2: Login to a second session that is different from the session in which your query is running.